Author: Leah Kearney. Operations Manager, ALID. 6 minute read.

 Do a ‘Burnout Check’.

 It’s helpful to know the signs of burnout in yourself, have a candid conversation with a trusted friend or your GP and make sure you are on a path towards healthy leadership.
 If you’re doing OK, then at least you’ve identified your signs and if you’re in need of support, then you’re in the right room to get a support team behind you.
+Carey Nieuwhof has done an excellent post on this that has 9 signs of burnout related to ministry.
+You can read it here.

 Find your Self-Care Routine.